 3D printers have been a boon for rapid prototyping, but they’re not without their foibles.
 Whether it’s a faulty extruder, the piece sliding off the bed, a slipping belt, or any number of other errors, one might walk away from a print that’s begun and come back later to find something he/she had not expected.

-Luckily, sometimes these failures can come out looking quite interesting.
-Here are 12 such examples that went right past bad and back to good again.
+Luckily, sometimes these 3D printer fails can come out looking quite interesting.
+Here are 12 3D printer fails that went right past bad and back to good again.
 If you’ve had similar experiences, please share them in the comments section.

 "Makerbot: 3D printing, Neat Fail" - Flickr user luccawithcheese